pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 * **CDR Rest API** has a new data structure and any implementations must be adapted.
 * **Snom models 3XX + 7XX** (without the D in front) are no longer supported.
 * **Snom PA1** is no longer supported.
+* **Cisco SPA Gateway** no longer supported.
+Existing devices will be migrated to generic SIP devices.
+* pascom 18 instances can no longer be run on this host version
+* Outbound Proxy Interfaces for Trunks are now visible with this update
+* **Customised Analytics Dashboards** will be deleted and must be created again
+* **Grafana Dashboards** on the host must be newly created or modified

 ## Known Issues